Skip to main content

 • Reading.

-It’s recommended all adults sleep 7-9 hours daily.
+It’s recommended all adults sleep at least seven hours daily.
 This rule of thumb applies to people working overnight shifts, too.

-Getting enough sleep boosts both physical and mental health, which will also benefit your work performance while on the job.
-Try practicing the following measures to help get the recommended amount of uninterrupted sleep:
+Getting enough sleep boosts both physical and mental health, which will also benefit your performance while on the job.
+Try practicing the following measures to get the recommended amount of uninterrupted sleep:

 • Go to sleep at the same time every day.